JialuZhang/starter-hugo-academic/content/authors/admin/_index.md

 I am a researcher specializing in __Large Language Models (LLM) for Code__.
-To enhance the productivity of programmers, we designed __Gmerge__, the first LLM-powered tool to automatically resolve __300+__ real-world merge conflicts in Microsoft Edge. [{{< staticref "uploads/ISSTA2022.pdf" "newtab" >}}Paper:Gmerge{{< /staticref >}}]
+To enhance the productivity of programmers, we designed {{< staticref "uploads/ISSTA2022.pdf" "newtab" >}}Paper:Gmerge{{< /staticref >}}, the first LLM-powered tool to automatically resolve __300+__ real-world merge conflicts in Microsoft Edge.

-To promote CS Education, we developed [{{< staticref "uploads/PyDex.pdf" "newtab" >}}__Pydex__{{< /staticref >}}] (powered by Codex), the first unified tool with the capability to repair both syntactic and semantic errors in students' Python programs.
+To promote CS Education, we developed {{< staticref "uploads/PyDex.pdf" "newtab" >}}Pydex{{< /staticref >}}, the first LLM-powered tool with the capability to repair both syntactic and semantic errors in students' Python programs.

-I took a stab at competitive programming.
-In the past two years, I served as the coach for the Yale ICPC Team.
-Research-wise, we presented __Clef__, the first paper at the top PL/SE conference on competitive programming.
+I took a stab at competitive programming, serving as the coach for the Yale ICPC Team.
+Research-wise, we presented {{< staticref "uploads/ASE2022.pdf" "newtab" >}}Clef{{< /staticref >}}, the first paper at the top PL/SE conference on competitive programming.
 Clef can repair challenging incorrect competitive-level programs, including non-functional properties such as time and memory limit exceeded errors.

-I received my PhD at Yale University.
-I am honored to be advised by __Ruzica Piskac__.
+I received my PhD at Yale University, advised by __Ruzica Piskac__.
-In the summer 2021 and 2022, I interned at Microsoft Research (MSR) on Large Language Models.
+In the past two summers, I interned at Microsoft Research (MSR) on Large Language Models.
 I was mentored by __Shuvendu Lahiri__, __Sumit Gulwani__, and __Jose Cambronero__.
 We had a blast.